fbpx

 Transport for Bursa, Turkey

-There are no trains from Istanbul to Bursa, and taking a bus all the way around the Sea of Marmara takes hours through heavy traffic, so you'll probably end up traveling by fast catamaran ferryboat.
+There are many options for traveling from Istanbul to Bursa.
+You can take a bus all the way around the Sea of Marmara takes hours through heavy traffic, so you'll probably end up traveling faster by a fast catamaran ferry boat.
+Planes are another option.
+However, please note there are no trains from Istanbul to Bursa.

 Istanbul - Bursa Passenger Ferries

-Two companies operate fast passenger-only ferries between Istanbul's Kabataş docks and Bursa docks:
+Two companies operate fast passenger-only ferries between Istanbul's Kabataş, Yenikapı, Kadıköy docks and Bursa docks.

 BUDO Ferries (Mudanya)

-İDO (İstanbul Deniz Otobüsleri) operates ferries between Istanbul (Kabataş) and Bursa (Güzelyalı).
-More...
+IDO (İstanbul Deniz Otobüsleri) operates ferries between Istanbul (Kabataş, Yenikapı, Kadıköy) and Bursa (Güzelyalı).

 Istanbul - Bursa Car Ferries